asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 <!--more-->

 I do believe that developers who have obtained a level of mastery writing high quality unit tests and designing testable code can write tests first or last and they would be indistinguishable from each other after the fact.
 However, even developers who have achieved this level of mastery lean towards practicing TDD, and there is good reason for this.
-TDD is a practice, a workflow.
-It provides a way of working that allows developers to quickly add fully-tested, working features to the system incrementally.
-And the system is **ALWAYS** in a working state.
+TDD is a practice that allows developers to quickly add fully-tested, working features to the system incrementally.
+The system is **ALWAYS** in a working state.
 Every developer is always in a position where they are one test (60 seconds or less) away from a perfectly working system.

 ##Why Avoid TDD?
 The reason I haven't focused on TDD is that it remains somewhat controversial.
 Developers often protest trying TDD because it is a dramatic change to how they are currently writing software.
 I thought by avoiding the challenge of convincing developers to get out of their comfort zone and try TDD I would be able to focus on selling why unit testing and testable code is important.
-But here's the rub, in my experience TDD is the best way to teach the skills necessary for writing high quality unit tests and designing testable code.
+However, in my experience TDD is the best way to teach the skills necessary for writing high quality unit tests and designing testable code.

-##Use Uncertainty as Leverage
-When coaching developers who haven't mastered writing testable code a drastic change in how they code can put them in the mindset to learn new things.
-They are in unknown territory and hopefully open to learn some new techniques.
-Otherwise it is too easy when pressure is on to fall back to what they know (which is most likely years of experience writing untestable code).

 ##Old Habits Result in Untestable Code
-When feeling schedule pressure while trying to learn developers will go back to what is comfortable.
+When feeling schedule pressure while trying to learn, developers will go back to what is comfortable.
 When trying to unit test under stress it is common to fall back to wrapping untestable code in tests.
 This results in poor quality unit tests.
 They tend to:

 * Be long
 * Be slow